Miracloon/pflotran-documentation/source/user_guide/how_to/benchmark.rst

-In these equations :math:`\porosity` denotes the spatially variable porosity of the porous medium assumed to constant within each stratigraphic layer, :math:`s` gives the saturation state of the porous medium, :math:`\rho` represents the fluid density in general a function of pressure and temperature, :math:`C` denotes the solute concentration, :math:`D` denotes the diffusion/dispersion coefficient, :math:`\tortuosity` represents tortuosity, :math:`Q` and :math:`Q_C` denote source/sink
+In these equations :math:`\porosity` denotes the spatially variable porosity of the porous medium assumed to constant within each stratigraphic layer, :math:`s` gives the saturation state of the porous medium, :math:`\density` represents the fluid density in general a function of pressure and temperature, :math:`C` denotes the solute concentration, :math:`D` denotes the diffusion/dispersion coefficient, :math:`\tortuosity` represents tortuosity, :math:`Q` and :math:`Q_C` denote source/sink